HaleTom/reinforcement_learning_specialisation_notes/03-Function-approximation/notes/wk1.md

 We are taking the gradient w.r.t. $\bf w$, so $v_\pi(s)$ is a constant and is ignored.

-The negative in equation 3 comes from the $-\hat v(s, \mathbf w)$, and then is removed in the final equation to take a step down the gradient.
+The negative in equation 3 comes from the $-\hat v(s, \mathbf w)$, and then is removed in the final equation  to take a step down the gradient to decrease $J$.

+In final proportionality, note:
+* $2$ is removed and equality replaced with proportionality
+* triangle changes from nabla to delta

-Final proportionality sanity check: Assume the derivative of the approximated value function is positive.
+Intuition / sanity check: Assume at a given point that the derivative of the approximated value function is positive.
 This means that changing the weights in the positive direction will increase the approximated value function.
 If the difference between the actual and approximated value is also positive (meaning the estimate is low), then increasing the weights will decrease that difference, and locally minimises the MSVE.

 ![wk1-stochastic-gradient-descent.png](wk1-stochastic-gradient-descent.png)